About ATC

 Why Is Most ATC Diagnosed in Late Stages?

-What is Anaplastic Thyroid Carcinoma (ATC)?
+What is Anaplastic Thyroid Cancer (ATC)?

-Anaplastic thyroid carcinoma is an aggressive form of cancer of the thyroid gland.
+Anaplastic thyroid cancer is an aggressive form of cancer of the thyroid gland.
 It is one of the fastest growing tumors in humans.
 Unlike other forms of thyroid cancer (papillary, follicular, medullary, and their variants) it spreads quickly to other organs.
 It does not respond to the radioiodine therapy or TSH suppression with thyroxine used for some of the other types of thyroid cancer.

 Only about 1% of thyroid cancers are of the anaplastic type.